gfarfanb/gfarfanb.github.io/_posts/2017-09-28-Welcome-to-Way-of-the-Developer.md

 *"Be willing to part with some insistence, then freedom comes"*

 During my first job, I received a cup as present from my manager with that phrase.
-Maybe she picked it randomly but cause a big impact in my next decisions:

-*Am I following the correct path to becoming a developer?*
+Maybe she picked it randomly but cause a big impact in my next decisions, Am I following the correct path to becoming a developer?

 I had a little bit worth development repertory, I had created two or more production projects from drafts, I tried to share knowledge using a design pattern template based blog but I did not feel